 It can be extremely frustrating for singers to practice for months or even years only to find that they are even worse than when they had begun to practice singing.
 Every singer’s improvement scale should be steady, with a slight incline, and once they find their voice they should notice a significant improvement in the quality of their voice and their singing.
 When you are not getting better at singing after several months or even getting worse at it, that is called hitting a brick wall.

 This brick wall can be one or multiple problems that are holding you back from singing at your full potential.
-Most singers are an uncut diamond, at the beginning, they are just a piece of carbon and after years of polish, they turn into a beautiful diamond.
+Most singers are uncut diamonds, at the beginning, they are just a piece of carbon and after years of polish, they turn into beautiful diamonds.
 Most singers do hit a brick wall sooner or later, even established singers can find that they are getting worse at singing, although they are not as affected as they have already built their brand and with some magical software they can make their voice sound as they want.

 The main reason why you are getting worse at singing is that you have no consistency in your singing practices.
 Singing is just like diet and fitness, you will have to be consistent with it or else you won’t see any results.
 A lot of singers claim to practice every month, but what they are really doing is practicing once in a while, like 3-4 times a month and they are simply waiting for time to pass and get better.